Loisembago1/Project-Phase-1/README.md

-# Data Analysis for Microsoft movie insights
-Movie Data Analysis Project
+# Movie Data Analysis Project
 This project aims to analyze movie data from various datasets, including IMDb, BOM, RT, TMDB, and TN.
 The analysis is conducted using Python and its data manipulation and visualization libraries, such as Pandas, Matplotlib, and Seaborn.

 Datasets
 The following datasets were used in this analysis: